jeguzzi/robomaster_ros/README.md

 #### Robomaster SDK

-Install [this fork](https://github.com/jeguzzi/RoboMaster-SDK) of the official RoboMaster-SDK, which fixes some issues in the upstream repo.
+Install [this fork](https://github.com/jeguzzi/RoboMaster-SDK) of the official RoboMaster-SDK, which fixes some issues of  the upstream repo.

 First install its dependence `libopus-dev`
 ```bash